timjzee/frankenstein-v2/articles/2017-12-6-frankenstein.markdown

 | :---: | :---: | :---: | :---: |
 | __Hand Array__ | __`Mary Shelley`__ | __`Percy Shelley`__ | __`Mary Shelley`__ |

 It might be possible to convert the e-book into this format.
 However, often e-books are DRM-protected which would probably make this process rather frustrating.
-Besides, it would probably be illegal to turn the e-book version into raw text and redistribute it online.
-Luckily, we have an alternative source for Robinson's annotated version: The Shelley Godwin Archive.
+Besides, it would likely be illegal to turn the e-book version into raw text and redistribute it online.
+Luckily, we have an alternative source for Robinson's annotated version: *The Shelley Godwin Archive*.

 ## The Shelley Godwin Archive

 [The Shelley Godwin Archive](http://shelleygodwinarchive.org) (SGA) is a website that contains high quality scans and transcriptions of drafts written by different members of the Shelley and Godwin families. *Frankenstein* is one of the drafts presented on the website, and the description accompanying the draft states that:

-> [b]oth our transcriptions of the Frankenstein Notebooks and our attribution of authorial hand are based on Charles E. Robinson’s magisterial edition, The Frankenstein Notebooks
+> both our transcriptions of the Frankenstein Notebooks and our attribution of authorial hand are based on Charles E. Robinson’s magisterial edition

-The screenshot below illustrates how these transcriptions are presented:
+The screenshot below illustrates how the SGA presents these transcriptions:

 ![alt text](https://github.com/timjzee/frankenstein-v2/blob/master/articles/sga_interface.png?raw=true "SGA Interface")

-In this interface, the transcriptions on the right provide a digitalized version of the draft page on the left, including the changes (in italics) made by Percy when he edited the draft.
+In this interface, the transcriptions on the right provide a digitized version of the scanned draft page on the left, including the changes (in italics) made by Percy when he edited the draft.
 However, we can't really use these annotations as is.
 First of all, they're on a website, and second, although the changes by Percy are represented, it is not clear where they should be inserted.
 In other words, we need the source code of the transcriptions.
 The SGA actually allows you to see the code in which the transcriptions were made:

 ![alt text](https://github.com/timjzee/frankenstein-v2/blob/master/articles/sga_interface2.png?raw=true "SGA Interface")

 But I needed these files locally, and luckily the SGA developers allow anyone to access them on [their GitHub page](https://github.com/umd-mith/sga).
-I now had a digital version of *Frankenstein* with Robinson's hand annotation, but no idea how to interpret them and turn them into the structure illustrated in Table 1.
+I now had a digital version of *Frankenstein* with Robinson's hand annotation on my computer, but I still had to interpret them and turn these files into the structure illustrated in Table 1.

 ## Parsing XML files

-As a result of my (very limited) programming experience, I knew that the files I had downloaded were structured according to XML programming language and that this language made use hierarchical structures.
-But that was were my knowledge stopped.
-However, simply looking at an XML file can give you a good idea of what this all means.
-Let's take a look at a (slightly simplified version of) the xml code for the start of Chapter 14 (which corresponds to Chapter 13 in the draft):
+The files I had downloaded were structured according to XML markup language.
+This language makes use of hierarchical structures.
+Simply looking at an XML file can give you a good idea of what this all means.
+Let's take a look at a (slightly simplified version of) the XML code for the start of Chapter 14 (which corresponds to Chapter 13 in the draft):

 ```xml
 <zone type="main">